Damian Collier: Career

 In 2016, Collier founded Blend Media, a company that licenses AR, MR, VR, and 360-degree content and connects brands and agencies with qualified content creators.
 Blend Media is involved with influencer marketing as well.
 In 2019, he became the executive producer of a VR game based on Jeff Wayne's The War of the Worlds and in 2021, helped turn "Charlie Bit Me" into a limited-edition NFT.

 Personal life

 Collier is married to actress Anna-Marie Wayne, daughter of his business partner Jeff Wayne.
 The couple have two children and as of 2022 live in the Hertfordshire village of Radlett.
-Their daughter was premature, arriving 9 weeks before she was due.
+Their daughter was born premature, arriving 9 weeks before she was due.
 Their son Jonah appears in Michael Hirst's 2022 television series Billy the Kid.

 Film

 Collier largely produced under the Damian Collier Entertainment banner between 2009 and 2015.